ImSerial/ImSerial/README.md

 # 💫 About Me:
 Hello 👋 !<br><br>🤖 I am currently reviving an old discord bot project.<br><br>I'm still learning certain computer languages ​​like LUA.
 Here's a list of the languages ​​I'm fluent in.
-As a reminder, I'm just a junior developer, I'm still learning 🌱<br><br>HTML & Css🎨<br>Javascript (discord.js)🧠<br>Python🐍<br><br>✏️ If you want to contact me, here is my nickname on Discord: serial_checker
+As a reminder, I'm just a junior developer, I'm still learning 🌱<br><br>HTML & Css🎨<br>Javascript (discord.js)🧠<br>Python🐍<br><br>✏️ If you want to contact me, here is my nickname. on Discord: serial_checker

 ## 🌐 Socials: